momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

  - event-driven architecture
 ---

-# Leverage Momento Topics, webhooks, and disposable tokens in your event-driven architectures
+# Leverage Momento Topics, webhooks, and tokens in your event-driven architectures

-Leveraging Momento Topics, webhooks, and disposable tokens enables secure and efficient data processing within event-driven systems.
-With Momento Topics, you can subscribe to messages on a topic and publish messages to a new topic.
-Webhooks serve as HTTP callbacks triggered in response to messages published to these topics, acting as stateless consumers.
-Disposable Tokens are designed to provide short-lived session tokens for users and services interacting with a system.
-By embedding unique identifiers (token_id) in each token, they ensure secure and traceable access to resources.
+With Momento [Topics](../index.md), you can subscribe to messages on a topic and publish messages to a new topic.
+[Webhooks](../webhooks/overview.mdx) serve as HTTP callbacks triggered in response to messages published to these topics, acting as stateless consumers.
+[Tokens](../../cache/develop/authentication/tokens.md) are designed to provide short-lived session tokens for users and services interacting with a system.
+By embedding unique identifiers (`token_id`) in each token, they ensure secure and traceable access to resources.

-The key here is that you can use Topics to facilitate real-time communication between users by granting them short-lived disposable tokens.
-These tokens can be embedded with user information (token_id), which, when messages are published, can be leveraged to access shared resources like Momento caches via webhook callbacks.
-For instance, you can personalize user experiences by accessing their information stored in a Momento cache by identifying the user through the token_id.
+The key here is that you can use Topics to facilitate real-time communication between users by granting them short-lived tokens.
+These tokens can be embedded with user information (`token_id`), which, when messages are published, can be leveraged to access shared resources like Momento caches via webhook callbacks.
+For instance, you can personalize user experiences by accessing their information stored in a Momento cache by identifying the user through the `token_id`.
 Embedding information provides two significant advantages:
 - It enhances security and prevents a user from spoofing their identity.
 - It reduces data transfer costs as the user information is embedded with the token itself.

 ![Architecture](@site/static/img/topics/patterns/token-id-webhook.png)

 ## Pre-requisites
 1. A public facing endpoint to receive webhook events.
 This endpoint must accept POST requests and be able to receive inbound calls from Momento.
-More detail about the structure of this event is [described here](https://docs.momentohq.com/topics/webhooks/overview#example-event).
+More detail about the structure of this event is [described here](../webhooks/overview#example-event).

 ## Getting Started
 1. [Create a cache in the Momento console](https://console.gomomento.com/caches/create)